Interested in other areas of Sightsavers? Visit Sightsavers.org

 African Disability Protocol (ADP) campaign

-With the ADP now ratified across the African Union, we’re now calling on countries to update their national disability laws in line with the treaty, and calling on other nations take the next step and ratify the ADP.
+With the ADP ratified across the African Union, we’re now calling on countries to update their national disability laws in line with the treaty, and calling on other nations take the next step and ratify the ADP.

 1 / 3

-What does the campaign focus on?
+What does our campaigning focus on?

 Education